jmclinn/thunderoped/_posts/2015-10-10-steven-adams-quotes.markdown

 Adams: One thing that stuck out is Monty's family.
 He's got a large offspring.
 Just a lot of kids.

-(on Adam's Castaway Halloween costume)
+(on Adams' Castaway Halloween costume)

 Collison: You had a FedEx box, and didn't you pack sandwiches in the box that you could eat throughout the night?